MickaelBergem/blog.securem.eu/_posts/2016-02-21-recording-a-timelapse-with-a-raspberry-pi.md

 And TADAAA your timelapse video is ready! :D

-Now, let's laugh a bit seeing the potato chips bowls magically emptying, the glasses moving, and people dancing, playing games, kissing or falling asleep.
+Now, let's laugh a bit seeing the potato chips bowl magically emptying, the glasses moving, people dancing, playing games, kissing or falling asleep.
-And you can even create GIFs of your funny friends using the pictures!
+And you can even create GIFs of your funny friends using the raw pictures!